>> Skip the blurb, show me the best plane binoculars

 Alternatives

-I cannot stess just how important it is to have a good pair of binoculars at an air show.
+I cannot stress just how important it is to have a good pair of binoculars at an air show.
 It makes all the difference and is like the difference between the very cheapest seats at the back of the arena and having ring side seats.
-You will see so much more of the show - don't go to an air shaow with out a pair!
+You will see so much more of the show - don't go to an air show with out a pair!
 So what are the best binoculars for airshows?

-Just like plane spotting binoculars for high altitudes, magnification is important, but because most of the displays will be at far lower levels it is not as important and the fact that most planes will be moving much faster through the sky you will want a much wider field of view to ensure that you keep the plane in your view.
 Portability is also key as you will be carrying your binoculars to the event and as you wander around.
-For most people a tripod will also be less feasable and so we need to keep the magnification levels to a level that are suitable for hand holding without too much image shake.
+For most people a tripod will also be less feasible and so we need to keep the magnification levels to a level that are suitable for hand holding without too much image shake.

 So I would say an ideal binocular for an airshow would be fairly lightweight and compact, have a reasonably wide field of view and a magnification that gets you close enough to the action without making the image shake too great unless you are using image stabilization binoculars:

-For me a general use binocular would be very similar to that of one that you would take to an air show, it should be flexable to handle most situations.
+For me a general use binocular would be very similar to that of one that you would take to an air show, it should be flexible to handle most situations.
 So should have a magnification powerful enough to identify planes at large distances, but still be steady enough to use in the hands and have a wide enough field of view to make them useful for viewing closer faster moving objects.
 Below are some binoculars that are ideal:

 Below are some binoculars that I have reviewed and have a magnification of 10x or greater, a field of view greater than 260ft at 1000 yards and objective lenses between 22mm and 45mm: